jkb23/Kancl/readme.md

 # TODOs

+1. Add a way how to run DB in docker + app locally.
+Update readme.
-1. Refactor `controller`.
+2. Refactor `controller`.
-2. More refactoring?
+3. More refactoring?
 Feedback from others.
-3. Use testrig/zoom.js in a CMD app to emulate zoom for local development?
+4. Use testrig/zoom.js in a CMD app to emulate zoom for local development?
-4. GitLab instance?
+5. GitLab instance?
 Repo user limit?
 Our own CI/CD runner?

 # Installing pre-requisites